AlexFazio64/Gomoku/src/game/resources/doc.md

 - ### Pro
     1. Player 1 must place his first pawn in the center of the board,
     2. Player 2 can place his pawn anywhere in the board
-    3. Player 1 now must place his second pawn three spaces away from the center
+    3. Player 1 now must place his second pawn three intersections away from the center
     4. the game continues normally from here
 - #### many others...